semr/specs/patient-charting/procedure/read/PC68-list-procedures.md

 **Stakeholders:**              Physician, Patient , Healthcare Provider

-**Purpose:**                   The main intent of this use case is to display the list of patients.
+**Purpose:**                   The main intent of this use case is to display the list of procedures.

 **Pre Condition:**             Physician must be identified and authenticated.